We see cities experiencing a greater sense of community, collaboration, and citizenship through meaningful relationships.

 Our motto is to “connect and affect!”

 We strive to create an environment that makes it easier for people to connect, collaborate, and share resources.
-We do this by creating programs that help inspire empathy and understanding between people.

 Common Community Values